ttang859/basic-stats/README.md

 1. After building the project (i.e., running `ant compile`), run: `java -cp bin BasicStats`.
 The application's GUI will show up.

 #### Program features:
-* Displays a set of entered numbers.
+* Displays a group of entered values.
 * Computes the mean of the set of numbers.
 * Computes the median of the set of numbers.
 * Computes the mode of the set of numbers.